jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     function_0 = None

-  I see a :doc:`/exceptions/TypeError` in the terminal
+  I see a :ref:`TypeError` in the terminal

   .. code-block:: python